-For this second post on Luther and lawlessness, let’s stay in Romans:
+For this second post on Luther and lawlessness, let’s adhere to Luther’s plea and stick to Romans:

 vv6-11: “God will repay each person according to his works; 7 to those who by perseverance in doing good seek glory, honor, and immortality, He will give eternal life; 8 but to those who are self-serving and do not obey the truth, but obey unrighteousness, He will give wrath and indignation.
 9 There will be tribulation and distress for every soul of mankind who practices evil, for the Jew first and also for the Greek, 10 but glory, honor, and peace to everyone who practices what is good, to the Jew first and also to the Greek.
 11 For there is no partiality with God (Rom2:6-11)